My Car Price Increased after Credit Acceptance Financing

 Credit Acceptance is under investigation by numerous states, including Maryland, for its business practices.
 They have been sued many times and are often described as a predatory lending company.
 Read about a recent lawsuit by the State of Massachusetts, and other investigations, here.

 The auto fraud lawyers at Whitney, LLP represent buyers and sue car dealerships for a variety of schemes.
 Our attorneys can often unwind bad deals and recover compensation for unfair practices, including false advertising, illegal price increase, and charging unlawful bank fees and finance charges.
-We charge no out-of-pocket fees or expenses, use the law to make the dealership pay our fees as well as compensation to our clients.

 The Dealer Increased My Car Price from Credit Acceptance Financing